top of page

 Soloist

 Yetty Martens was a Belgian contralto known for her warm, dark timbre and strong musicality, qualities typical of that rare voice type.
-She was mainly active in opera, oratorio, and concert repertoire, rather than as a mainstream international star.
 She performed works by composers such as Johann Sebastian Bach and George Frideric Handel, where the contralto voice plays an important role, especially in sacred music.
 In addition to performing, she was also respected as a teacher, contributing to vocal training in Belgium and influencing younger singers.

 Is your name missing from this list?